wordtreefoundation/bomdb/README.md

 You can import and export any part of the database, such as the books, verses, editions, and contents (text) of the database.

-The github repository contains a set of "starter" json file that are used to seed the database with some reasonable structure and data; however, these json files are absent in the packaged Gem.
-If you've cloned the github repo, you can re-create the database from scratch:
+The github repository contains a set of "starter" json files that are used to seed the database with some reasonable structure and data; however, these json files are absent in the packaged Gem.
+If you've cloned the github repo, you can use these files to re-create the database from scratch:

 ```bash
 $ bundle exec bin/bomdb create